haesoljung04/CSE185-Final-Project/README.md

 ## Description

-ID-GAF is a command-line tool designed to perform GWAS on given VCF and phenotype files, focusing on linear regression analysis and providing visualization of the results through Manhattan and QQ plots.
+GAIDS is a command-line tool designed to perform GWAS on given VCF and phenotype files, focusing on linear regression analysis and providing visualization of the results through Manhattan and QQ plots.

 ## Installation Instructions
 NOTE: currently only working on datahub so please test on there...